caninanir/CS210-Fall-2024/README.md

 ### Limitations

-1. **Small Sample Size**: Data collected over only 30 days limits generalizability.
+1. **Small Sample Size**: Data was collected over 30 days, which limits generalizability.
-2. **Self-Reported Data**: Manual logging may introduce errors or biases.
+2. **Self-Reported Data**: Manual logging may introduce biases or inaccuracies.
-3. **Limited Context**: External factors (e.g., mental health, academic workload) were not accounted for.
+3. **Limited Context**: External factors like mental health and academic workload were not accounted for.

 ### Future Work

-1. **Longer Data Collection**: Extend the tracking period to an entire semester for more robust insights.
+1. **Longer Data Collection**: Extend tracking to a full semester for more robust insights.
-2. **Automated Data Logging**: Use tracking apps or wearables for objective data collection.
+2. **Automated Logging**: Use tracking apps or wearables for accurate and objective data.
-3. **Additional Metrics**: Include data on physical activity, mental health, and academic performance.
-4. **Intervention Testing**: Experiment with structured schedules and measure improvements.
+3. **Intervention Testing**: Implement structured schedules or ADHD management techniques and evaluate their impact.

 ---

 ## Participation in Peer-Evaluation

 I participated in the peer-evaluation process by reviewing fellow students' projects and providing constructive feedback.
-This allowed me to learn from their approaches to similar challenges.
+This allowed me to gain insights from their approaches to similar challenges.

 ---